Police arrest Boston man after wild chase into Cape Cod

 State police say 30-year-old Jermaine Omoregie wasn’t authorized to use the vehicle, which was owned by a relative from Rhode Island.

 State police say they tried to deploy a tire deflation device, but Omoregie avoided it by crossing into oncoming traffic, where he struck another vehicle and continued driving.
 A state police cruiser also sustained damage trying to stop the vehicle, which crossed the Sagamore Bridge onto Cape Cod.
-A second attempt to deploy a tire deflation device succeeded, and the minivan came to a halt after sustaining tire damage and then crashed into a wall in Yarmouth.
+A second attempt to deploy a tire deflation device succeeded, and the minivan came to a halt after sustaining tire damage and then crashing in Yarmouth.
 Omoregie was charged with using a motor vehicle without authority, negligent driving, failure to stop for police, and operating a vehicle with a suspended or revoked license, among other violations.
-A 17-year-old Boston boy was a passenger in the minivan hasn’t been charged.

-It’s not clear if Omoregie has a lawyer, whether he’s still in custody and when he’s due in court.
-State police didn’t immediately comment Sunday.
+State police say he remains in police custody on $2,540 cash bail and will likely be arraigned in Barnstable District Court on Monday.
+It’s not clear if Omoregie has a lawyer.
+A 17-year-old Boston boy who was a passenger in the minivan hasn’t been charged.
+The police investigation is ongoing.

 Sign up for Daily Newsletters